We live

 Who

 The residency is aimed at foreign published writers with a palpable, factual relation with any of the other UNESCO Cities of Literature that has to be apparent and described as part of the application.
-This means the applicant was or has been living in one of the other cities of literature or is related to a city of literature through work.
-For reference, consult the list of eligible cities.
+This means the applicant is or has been living in one of the other cities of literature or is related to a city of literature through work.

 The applicant must have published at least one book of fiction (be it prose, poetry or drama) in their language.
 There are no restrictions regarding age, race, gender, nationality or other personal/aesthetic preferences.
 Though writers of all genres are currently welcome to apply, a specific focus might be chosen for calls in the following years.